-I. There is hereby established the New Hampshire economic development fund which shall be administered by the commissioner of the department of business and economic affairs.
-Said fund shall be for the purpose of providing funds for grants, loans and other economic development initiatives which shall be generally considered to be beneficial to the state's overall economy as provided for in paragraph II.
+1 to the fund.
+The commissioner shall be authorized to accept grants, gifts, and donations from any 2 public or private sources for deposit in the fund.
+3 65 Department of Business and Economic Affairs; New Hampshire Economic Development 4 Fund.
+Amend RSA 12-O:21 to read as follows: 5 12-O:21 New Hampshire Economic Development Fund.
+6 I. There is hereby established the New Hampshire economic development fund which shall 7 be administered by the commissioner of the department of business and economic affairs.
+Said fund 8 shall be for the purpose of providing funds for grants, loans and other economic development 9 initiatives which shall be generally considered to be beneficial to the state's overall economy as 10 provided for in paragraph II.
 II.
-Said fund shall be distributed or expended by the commissioner with prior approval of the fiscal committee of general court and the governor and council for any of the following purposes: (a) Business financing and expansion initiatives. (b) [Job] Workforce recruitment retention and creation. (c) International trade. (d) Research and development activities. (e) Other projects or programs recognized as being beneficial to business activity in New Hampshire.
-To maximize the economic impact of expenditures from this fund, and to leverage additional funding from other sources, the commissioner may contract with such organizations as, but not limited to, the following: (a) [New Hampshire Business Development Corporation] Chambers of commerce. (b) [Small Business Investment Corporation] Regional economic development or planning organizations. (c) Innovation Research Center. (d) Small Business Development Center.
+Said fund shall be distributed or expended by the commissioner with prior approval of 11 12 the fiscal committee of general court and the governor and council for any of the following purposes: 13 (a) Business financing and expansion initiatives.
+14 (b) [Job] Workforce recruitment retention and creation.
+15 (c) International trade.
+16 (d) Research and development activities. (e) Other projects or programs recognized as being beneficial to business activity in New 17 18 Hampshire.
+19 To maximize the economic impact of expenditures from this fund, and to leverage 20 additional funding from other sources, the commissioner may contract with such organizations as, 21 but not limited to, the following: 22 (a) [New Hampshire Business Development Corporation] Chambers of commerce. (b) [Small Business Investment Corporation] Regional economic development or 23 24planning organizations. (c) Innovation Research Center.
+25 26 (d) Small Business Development Center.
 IV.
-All moneys appropriated to the fund as well as moneys returned to the department as a result of contracts between the commissioner and any other party as authorized shall be redeposited into the New Hampshire economic development fund.
-In addition, the department may accept gifts, grants, donations or other moneys for the purposes of this section.
-Said moneys shall be deposited into the New Hampshire economic development fund.
-66 New Section; Department of Business and Economic Affairs; Director of Intergovernmental Affairs.
-Amend RSA 12-O by inserting after section 5 the following new section: 12-O:5-a Director of Intergovernmental Affairs.
+All moneys appropriated to the fund as well as moneys returned to the department 27 28 as a result of contracts between the commissioner and any other party as authorized shall be 29 redeposited into the New Hampshire economic development fund.
+In addition, the department may 30 accept gifts, grants, donations or other moneys for the purposes of this section.
+Said moneys shall be 31 deposited into the New Hampshire economic development fund.
+32 66 New Section; Department of Business and Economic Affairs; Director of Intergovernmental 33 Affairs.
+Amend RSA 12-O by inserting after section 5 the following new section:

 I. There is established in the office of the commissioner the unclassified position of director of intergovernmental affairs.
-The director shall be qualified to hold that position by reason of education and experience and shall perform such duties as the commissioner from time to time may
+The director shall be qualified to hold that position by reason of education and experience and shall perform such duties as the commissioner from time to time may authorize.